Skip to content

 What about MenuText?

-This format does not cover MenuText.
-To use menu text, it must be done by code, using a menu or prompt command which supports specifying one.
+To use menu text with commands, it must be done, using a menu or prompt command which supports specifying one.